adnanb59/graphql-node/README.md

 In an application like this, it's fine since the secret is used in only two places: the [utils file](./src/utils.js) and the [Mutation resolver](./src/resolvers/Mutation.js).

-Once you have created the Prisma client and have a synchronized data model and database schema, you can run the application with `node index.js` and navigate to localhost:9001/graphiql to use an interactive playground to test our the API.<br/>
+Once you have added the JWT secret and finished Prisma initialization (data source setup, data model definition), you can run the application with `node index.js` and navigate to localhost:9001/graphiql to use an interactive playground to test our the API.<br/>
 Port 9001 is hardcoded into the [index.js](./index.js) file, however you can specify a different port and put it into your .env file.<br/>
 Similarily, you can also change the endpoints for the GraphQL API and the playground.<br/>
 For more information on how the server was created, I recommend the [graphql-yoga](https://github.com/prisma-labs/graphql-yoga) GitHub page for reference.